Missing data and bias in physics education research: A case for using multiple imputation: Introduction

 As participation rates drop, the skew in representation toward students who receive higher grades typically increases \citep{Nissen2018b}.
 This increased skew in participation tends to raise the size of the difference between the collected and missing data, leading to a greater likelihood of bias in any subsequent analyses.
 We are not aware of any studies in PER that have investigated this potential bias, how large this bias may be, nor what impact it could have on understanding student learning in college physics courses.

-Multiple imputation (MI) \citep{Rubin1996} provides a consistently superior alternative to complete-case analysis.
+Multiple imputation (MI) \citep{Rubin1987} handles missing data without discarding any values by imputing the missing values using statistical models based on the available data.
+MI completes this process $m$ times to create $m$ complete data sets, analyzing each of those complete data sets with traditional methods to produce $m$ results, and combining the $m$ results into a single mean, variance, and standard error for each of the statistics being calculated.
+MI \citep{Rubin1996} provides a consistently superior alternative to complete-case analysis.
 Research shows that MI has greater statistical power and less biased results than complete-case analysis \citep{Schafer1999,Cheema2014,Pampaka2016,Dong2013}.
 This superior performance results from MI not relying on the assumption that the data is MCAR and from MI using all of the available data to build accurate and reliable models.
 A search of the Sage journals for the term `multiple imputation' during the preparation of this manuscript indicated that education researchers use of MI as the search identified 2,876 research articles on education that referenced MI.
 A similar search of the Physical Review database for the term `multiple imputation' identified only four studies in PER that referenced the term.
-Of these four studies, only two used MI \citep{Dou2016,Nissen2018a}, and we only know of one other article in the PER literature that used MI \citep{Nissen2018b}.
+Of these four studies, only two used MI \citep{Dou2016,Nissen2018a}, and we only know of one other PER article outside of Physical Review that used MI \citep{Nissen2018b}.